RailsEventStore/rails_event_store/railseventstore.org/source/docs/migrating_messages.html.md

 Another valid use-case can be when you decide to migrate to a different mapper (ie from YAML to Protobuf).

+Note that events are updated using "upsert" capabilities of your MySQL, PostgreSQL or Sqlite 3.24.0+ database.

 ### Add data and metadata to existing events

 ```ruby